GChristensen/enso-portable/readme.md

 #### What is Enso

-Enso is a command-line launcher that lives on top of whatever else you're doing, rather than in its own window.
-A single key (CapsLock) brings up a small, unobtrusive command line anywhere on the screen;
+Enso is a command-line-style launcher that lives on top of whatever else you're doing, rather than in its own window.
+A single key (CapsLock) brings up a small, unobtrusive command line at the top-left of the screen;
 typing begins filtering a list of short, memorable commands (`open notepad`, `google quark`, `define serendipity`) as you go, with the best match and its effect shown immediately so you can see what will happen before committing to it.
 Releasing the Caps key or pressing return runs the command and the interface disappears again.